Age-related macular degeneration: Q&A

 A: At one time, it was thought that no specific genetic patterns were associated with macular degeneration.
 However, recent research may indicate otherwise.
 But mostly, macular degeneration is associated with aging changes.
 The amount of reduced vision is directly related to the severity of the disease.

 There are many theories about precautions: for example, wearing good ultraviolet-filtering sunglasses when outdoors.
-Recent research suggests some antioxidants might reduce one's risk of developing macular degeneration.
-Dr. Slonim
+Recent research suggests some vision supplements might reduce one's risk of developing macular degeneration. — Dr. Slonim

 Q: I am a 73-year-old male who had 20/20 vision until about two years ago.
 My mother died at age 86 and never needed eyeglasses.
 Then, almost suddenly, I started losing vision from my right eye, which was diagnosed as age-related macular degeneration.